Everything you need to know about designing a blue kitchen

 For a throwback effect, choose a deep, rich shade of blue to feature in your kitchen.
 Cobalt, navy or royal blue are all bold and powerful, but can be balanced out with neutral accents to avoid overwhelming the room.

-Consider painting the walls a statement shade and neutralising the rest of the room with creamy white units and dark wood flooring.
+To add to your blue kitchen décor, consider painting the walls a statement shade and neutralising the rest of the room with creamy white units and dark wood flooring.
 Metallic touches on the door handles and light fixtures will help to brighten up the overall atmosphere.

 Ultra-modern blue kitchen